rtavenar/deep_book/content/perceptron.md

 See how we are slowly diverging because our steps are too large?

-## Using the perceptron for supervised classification

-**TODO: present the notions of activation function and logistic loss**

 ## Wrap-up

 In this section, we have introduced: